rdmarsh/elm/README.md

 * A LogicMonitor API id and key associated with your account
 * (optional) a config file with the API info (default to `~/.elm/config.ini`)
-  * If you don't have this, run `make cfg`
+  * If you don't have this, run `make cfg` and follow the directions
 * Pre-requisite software listed above

 ## Developing

 Any changes should be made to the `Makefile` or the templates in `_jnja/`.
-Files in `_cmds` and `_defs` are in danger of being overwritten.
+Files in `_cmds` and `_defs` are in danger of being overwritten when `make` is run.

 ### Building